 - Sibley, B.A. & Bergman, S.M.
 (2017).
 What keeps athletes in the gym?
 Goals, psychological needs, and motivation of CrossFit™ participants.
 International Journal of Sport and Exercise Psychology. doi: 10.1080/1612197X.2017.1280835

 - Sibley, B.A. & Bergman, S.M.
 (2016).
 Relationships among goal contents, exercise motivations, physical activity, and aerobic fitness in university physical education courses.
 Perceptual and Motor Skills, 122(2), 678-700. doi: 10.1177/0031512516639802

 - Sibley, B.A.
 (2012).
 Using sport education to implement a CrossFit unit.
 JOPERD, 83(8), 42-48.

 - Mohr, D.J., Sibley, B.A., & Townsend, J.S.
 (2012).
 Student perceptions of university physical activity instruction courses taught utilizing sport education.
 Physical Educator, 68(3), 289-309.

 - Sibley, B.A. & Etnier, J.L.
 (2003).
 The relationship between physical activity and cognition in children: A meta-analysis.
 Pediatric Exercise Science, 15, 243-256.

-Title: HPEC Director / Associate Professor
+Title: HPEC Director / Professor

 Email address: Email me